Aerosol Optical Thickness (100 KM) (AERO100)

 Infrared Atmospheric Sounding Interferometer Granule Data (IASI)

-The Infrared Atmospheric Sounding Interferometer (IASI) is being developed by the Centre National d'Etudes Spatial (CNES) for EUMETSAT.
-To be carried on Metop-1, -2, -3, its primary objective is the measurement of atmospheric profiles of temperature and humidity, with much improved vertical resolution and accuracy as compared to current infrared instruments.
-It is a Michelson interferometer with spectral coverage between 3.6 and 15.5 µm.
+The Infrared Atmospheric Sounding Interferometer is flown on METOP-A. The main goal is to provide atmospheric emission spectra to derive temperature and humidity profiles with high vertical resolution and accuracy.
+It is a Michelson interferometer with spectral coverage between 3.6 and 15.5 micrometers.
 At nadir, the instrument samples data at intervals of 25 km along and a cross track, each sample having a maximum diameter of about 12 km.
+The level 1C data is geo-located, calibrated and apodized.
+Datatypes available are Level 1C granules from EUMETSAT, Level 2 and CCR profiles from NOAA.
+Available Time Period: 20070521 -

 MIRS Orbital Data (MIRS_ORB)

-Microwafe Integrated Retrieval System (MIRS) was developed with an end to end capability of calibrating and characterizing the radiances measured from satellite-based microwave instruments, and retrieving the environmental data records with state-of-the-art algorithm science.
+The MIRS was developed with an end-to-end capability of calibrating and characterizing the radiances measured from satellite-based microwave instruments and retrieving the environmental data records with state of the art algorithm science.
 This system is an upgrade from the NESDIS operational Microwave Surface and Precipitation Products System (MSPPS) and is a one-stop resource for microwave-derived products from various polar-orbiting satellite instrument configurations.
-MIRS is capable of optimally retrieving atmospheric and surface state parameters and provides physical-based retrievals/products in a consistent fashion.
-The MIRS is also designed to be instrument/spectrum-independent, parameter-independent, and platform-independent.
-MIRS will produce advanced near-real-time operational surface and precipitation products in all-weather and over all-surface conditions using brightness temperatures from multiple microwave instruments.
+The MIRS is capable of optimally retrieving atmospheric and surface state parameters and provides physical-based retrievals/products in a consistent fashion.
+It is also designed to be instrument/spectrum-independent, parameter-independent, and platform-independent.
+The MIRS produces advanced near-real-time operational surface and precipitation products in all-weather and over all-surface conditions using brightness temperatures from multiple microwave instruments.
+Current instruments are the Advanced Microwave Sounding Unit-A (AMSU-A) and the Microwave Humidity Sounder (MHS) onboard NOAA-18 and MetOp-A satellites and the Special Sensor Microwave Imager/Sounder (SSMIS) aboard the DMSP 5D-2/F16 satellite.
+Current operational Sounding Products are temperature, moisture, and hydrometeor profiles over ocean and land available in the HDF-EOS and NetCDF profile format.
+Current operational Precipitation and Surface Products are total precipitable water over ocean and land, land surface temperature, land surface emissivity, cloud liquid water, sea ice concentration, snow water equivalent, snow cover, ice water path, rain water path, and rainfall rate available in the HDF-EOS and NetCDF image format.
+Available Time Period: 20070830 -

 MSPPS Mapped Data (MSPPS_FXAR)